 The Workforce Innovation and Opportunity Act (WIOA) is a federal law that provides for state programs, services, and activities to increase job opportunities, the length of time people stay in jobs, and the amount of money working people earn.
 The Alabama Department of Commerce (ADC), Workforce Development Division (WDD), receives money from the U.S. Department of Labor to provide WIOA programs, services, and activities.
-The ADC/WDD is a partner in the Alabama Workforce Development System and in the Alabama Career Centers located throughout the State, except the Career Centers located in Jefferson and Mobile Counties.
+The ADC/WDD is a partner in the Alabama Workforce Development System and in the Alabama Career Centers located throughout the Governor's Local Workforce Areas, except the Career Centers located in Central Alabama Partnership for Training & Employment and Southwest Alabama Partnership for Training & Employment local workforce development areas.